Akashwasson/Fb_backend/README.md

   2. Open terminal in code editor and enter the command (npm install).
   3. And then enter the command (nodemon app.js) .

-## Development server

- Run frontend of facebook.
+# Also Run frontend of facebook.

 ## Designed and Developed by Akash